 Several months after Lopes’ untimely death in 2002, TLC released their last album as a trio, 3D.
 Producers included Raphael Saadiq, Missy Elliott, Timbaland, Rodney Jerkins and the Neptunes, with Lopes appearing vocally as she had already completed her parts.
 Billboard called it a “nearly perfect collection,” and the album went double platinum in the United States.

-To date, TLC has sold 85 million Records Worldwide, had 4 Number One singles in the US, 10 Top Ten singles in the US, won 4 Grammy Awards, 5 MTV Awards, 5 Soul Train Awards, and 4 Multi-Platinum selling albums, two of them - Fanmail and CrazySexyCool are certified Diamond by the RIAA and they currently have one billion plays on Pandora.
+To date, TLC has sold 85 million Records Worldwide, had 4 #1 singles in the US, 10 Top Ten singles in the US, won 4 Grammy Awards, 5 MTV Awards, 5 Soul Train Awards, and 4 Multi-Platinum selling albums.
+Two of them, Fanmail and CrazySexyCool, are certified Diamond by the RIAA and they currently have one billion plays on Pandora.
 It’s no surprise that TLC is the best-selling American girl group of all time.

 After a long break, TLC stepped back in to the spotlight in 2015 with plans to release new music via a Kickstarter campaign.
 Asking fans to donate, notable admirers such as New Kids on the Block, Katy Perry, Bette Midler and Justin Timberlake made contributions, making it the fastest funded pop music project in Kickstarter history.
 The duo called their 5th album TLC, releasing it in 2017 and leading with the track “Way Back” featuring Snoop Dog.
 Watkins and Thomas hit the road, touring with Nelly, Flo Rida, New Kids on the Block and others.